 Keeping up-to-date on developments naturally important.
 We produce a weekly Share Incentives highlights report and email it straight to subscribers' inboxes.
 It's also posted on our news carousel.

-This week's edition of Share Incentives weekly highlights includes (1) a change in bonus rates for SAYE schemes, (2) a focus on executive remuneration...
+This week's edition of Share Incentives weekly highlights includes: (1) a focus on executive pay, as the AGM season continues and (2) a new Q&A which...

-This week's edition of Share Incentives weekly highlights includes a focus on executive remuneration, as the 2025 AGM season continues....
+This week's edition of Share Incentives weekly highlights includes: (1) a focus on executive remuneration, as the 2025 AGM season continues and (2) a...

 Cashless exercise of optionsWhat is a cashless exercise of options?The ‘cashless exercise’ of options or a 'cashless exercise facility' refers to the...